pranav2221/HR_Attrition_Analysis_And_Prediction/README.md

 Overtime status

-🚀 Deployment Strategy
+## 🚀 Deployment

-The interactive application is deployed using Streamlit Cloud
+- The interactive web application is deployed using **Streamlit Cloud**

-Trained models are loaded directly into the Streamlit app
+- Trained machine learning models are loaded directly within the Streamlit app

-A FastAPI backend is included in the repository to demonstrate production-ready API design (used locally / for scalable deployment)
+- The repository also includes a **FastAPI-based backend** to demonstrate production-ready API architecture (used locally / for scalable deployment)

+This approach ensures both ease of access for users and clean separation of concerns in system design.

-▶️ How to Run Locally
+## ▶️ How to Run Locally
 1️⃣ Clone the repository
 git clone https://github.com/<your-username>/HR-Attrition-Analysis-Prediction.git
 cd HR-Attrition-Analysis-Prediction